-After participating in the activity-packed college immersion program, the Dreamers returned home empowered and ready to tackle the college admissions process and pursue their dreams of higher education.
+After participating in the activity-packed college immersion program, the Dreamer scholars returned home empowered and ready to tackle the college admissions process and pursue their dreams of higher education.
 We look forward to seeing them continue to grow academically and personally as they continue on their path to and through college.

 A huge thank you to LMU for letting us use their facilities, and a special thank you to Henry Ward, Director of Intercultural Affairs at Loyola Marymount University, who was also IHADLA’s first program coordinator!
 We greatly appreciate everything Mr. Ward has done for IHADLA.